message/iata/BE.md

-Published 02.07.2021
+Published 08.07.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Switzerland and EEA Member States;
-- residents of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand, USA, arriving from Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), New-Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand or USA;
+- passengers with a "C" or a “D" visa issued by a Schengen Member State;
-- passengers with a "C" visa issued by Belgium;
+- residents of Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova(Rep.), Montenegro, New-Zealand, North Macedonia (Rep.), Qatar, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, USA, arriving from Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova(Rep.), Montenegro, New-Zealand, North Macedonia (Rep.), Qatar, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, USA;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;
 - students;
 - military personnel traveling on duty;
 - passengers entering Belgium to travel by land to a third country.
 They must prove that they can enter the destination country;
 - more exemptions can be found at <a href="https://www.info-coronavirus.be/en/travels/">https://www.info-coronavirus.be/en/travels/</a>
 2. Passengers arriving from Argentina, Bahrain, Bangladesh, Bolivia, Botswana, Brazil, Chile, Colombia, Congo (Dem.
 Rep.), Eswatini, Georgia, India, Lesotho, Mozambique, Namibia, Nepal, Pakistan, Paraguay, Peru, South Africa, Suriname, Trinidad and Tobago, Tunisia, Uganda, United Kingdom, Uruguay or Zimbabwe are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Belgium;